Jictyvoo/v_html/docs/README.md

 ## To-do

 * Finish XPath search
-* Fix parser with github html (have some weird things, dom is incorrect while removing things from it)
-* try to use add_child with tag address
 * Maybe more

 ### Need verification

 * Add in btree info about who's the parent of the current node
+* Fix parser with github html (have some weird things, dom is incorrect while removing things from it)

 ## Done